eladmaimoni/obsidian_notes/Soft Skills/Procreate.md

 - Will there be opportunities to work on things involve more math (animation / geometry shading)?
 - Freedom of choice in tooling, libraries?
 How hard do you think it is to introduce new tools and libraries?
 - Mentality - let's implement it ourselves / let's find a library that does this?

+### Technicalities:
+- Version Control?
+- Compile without warnings?
+- Code Reviews? would you describe the contributing process as efficient?
+- Do you think the development process is efficient?
+-
 ### Work Environment / Team
 - Engineering Manager role?
 - dsf